w3f/Grants-Program/applications/Polkamine.md

 Andreas has been involved in several projects since 2016, taking them to another level.
 He joined Polkamine to make it a success with an international communication mentality.
 His ingenuity and thirst for knowledge are indomitable, with which he focuses on making the world more decentralized and communicating the value of new technologies like Polkamine through his impressive work ethic.

 **Vladan Falcic**
-Vladan is a Blockchain and crypto enthusiast, he entered the crypto space back in 2014 and was mostly involved in early stage projects.
-Since 2016 he started working with different projects, improving their marketing and establishing valuable partnerships.
-Vladan is working with several startup projects, advising them, improving their marketing and building the community.
-He joined Polkamine as head of marketing and will help to ensure the further growth of the project.
+Vladan is a Blockchain and crypto enthusiast, he entered the crypto space back in 2014 and was mostly involved in early-stage projects.
+Since 2016 he started working with different projects, advising them, implementing effective marketing, growing strong communities and establishing valuable partnerships.
+He joined Polkamine as head of marketing and will help to ensure the further growth and success of the project.

 **Marcin Dudek**
 Marcin, 2D/3D graphic designer with 20 years of experience.
 From 2002 to 2016 he owned a large advertising agency.
 Since 2016 he has been involved in the cryptocurrency market.
 He cooperated with many cryptocurrency projects, taking care of full graphic design of the projects.
 Investor, present on the investment market for 6 years.
 Economist and computer graphic designer by education.